Han

 In the News

-Hahrie Han quoted on what will be the consequences of the pandemic, and what will a post-COVID world order look like?, "COVID-19 and World Order: The Future of Conflict, Competition, and Cooperation" Business Insider, September 10, 2020.
+Quoted by in "COVID-19 and World Order: The Future of Conflict, Competition, and Cooperation," Business Insider, September 10, 2020.

-"How a Scientist Who Studies Marches Sees the March for Science," Hahrie Han, Interview with Ed Yong, The Atlantic, April 19, 2017.
+Interviewed in "How a Scientist Who Studies Marches Sees the March for Science," The Atlantic, April 19, 2017.

-Hahrie Han quoted on optimizing online donations by Derek Willis, "Why Democrats Still Lead Republicans in Online Fund-Raising" New York Times, January 22, 2015.
+Quoted by Derek Willis in "Why Democrats Still Lead Republicans in Online Fund-Raising," New York Times, January 22, 2015.

-"Engaging Voters Can Kickstart Community Activism," Hahrie Han (with Elizabeth McKenna), Monkey Cage, The Washington Post, November 25, 2014.
+Opinion: "Engaging Voters Can Kickstart Community Activism," Hahrie Han (with Elizabeth McKenna), The Washington Post, November 25, 2014.

-Hahrie Han's research on revitalizing democracy discussed by Joy Cushman, Benjamin R. Farley, and Pilar Weiss, "Engaging the Emerging Majority, The Case for Voter Registration in 2012 and Beyond," New Organizing Institute Education Fund, December 2011.
+Research discussed by Joy Cushman, Benjamin R. Farley, and Pilar Weiss, in "Engaging the Emerging Majority, The Case for Voter Registration in 2012 and Beyond," New Organizing Institute Education Fund, December 2011.

 Publications